 Furthermore, your tenancy agreement will clarify who's responsible for minor repairs.
 In some cases, landlords will be happy to let tenants carry out their own DIY tasks; in other cases, they'd prefer to do this themselves or get the letting agent or property management company to arrange repairs for them.

 It'll also be made clear whether or not you're able to redecorate – and whether you need permission for this – as well as rules on sticking posters up, garden maintenance and adding your own furniture.

 An area that's often grey when it comes to tenancies is subletting.
 Your tenancy agreement should indicate whether you're allowed to sublet the rental.
 This once again is a very individual decision, with each landlord having different stipulations for their tenants.
 Those caught out subletting illegally without their landlord's permission face hefty fines and possible legal action against them.

 As you can see, there's a lot for a tenant to look out for and take in.
 This might prove overwhelming to some.
 Others might be so keen to move into a rental home that they brush over the tenancy agreement without a second look, potentially putting themselves in danger of issues and complications later.

 If you're unsure about any of the terms of your tenancy agreement, ask your letting agent or landlord for clarification.
 If you feel that you need to seek legal advice, Citizens Advice offers helpful free online information about tenancy agreements.

 Your tenancy agreement will also state how much notice you need to give if you want to end your tenancy.
-You’ll still be liable to pay rent for the entirety of your fixed-term tenancy unless your landlord agrees to end the tenancy early or if there’s a break clause in your tenancy agreement.
-Once again, this is another reason to study a tenancy agreement closely to understand what your rights and obligations are.
+You'll still be liable to pay rent for the entirety of your fixed-term tenancy unless your landlord agrees to end the tenancy early or if there's a break clause in your tenancy agreement.
+Once again, this is another reason to study a tenancy agreement closely to understand your rights and obligations.